 - Compensation for medical expenses, including hospital bills and physical, occupational, and recreational rehabilitation.

 Additionally, Texas law allows designated family members to file a lawsuit against an establishment whose over-service of a patron directly contributed to their loved one's death.
 Wrongful death claims are generally divided into two categories: economic and emotional damages.

 Wrongful Death Damages

-Somewhat similarly to economic damages available in personal injury cases, economic injuries in wrongful injury cases are those designed to compensate a wrongful death plaintiff for the economic disadvantages they’ll face because of their loved one’s passing.
-Common economic damages suffered in a wrongful death case include:
+Somewhat similarly to economic damages available in personal injury cases, economic injuries in wrongful injury cases are those designed to compensate a victim's family for the economic losses they face as a result of their loved one's death.
+Common economic damages alleged in a wrongful death case include:

-- Loss benefits their love one provided to them; and
+- Loss of benefits their loved one provided to them; and

 - Loss of inheritance.